CanyonCasa/CNC-controller/README.md

       - 'call': Names an internal function called by the action.
       - 'args': An array of arguments passed to the function.
     - **action: 'key'**
-      - 'key': Defines the character for a key pressed (i.e. command keypad), including 2 special cases of 'enter' for the newline key and 'bksp' for backspace.
-Keystokes define the value of the commandline on the CMD tab.
+      - 'key': Defines the character for a key pressed (i.e. command keypad), including special cases of 'enter' for the newline key and 'bksp' for backspace 'hback' and 'hadv' for history backward and forward (advance), respectively.
+Other keys define the character entered the commandline on the CMD tab.
     - **action: 'shift'**
-      - Has no properties; signals the shifting of button layout cycling through all defined arrangements.
+      - Has no properties; signals the shifting of button layout cycling through all defined arrangements (sub arrays).

 #### Macros
 For organizational puposes.
 The optional macros section defines a set of macros referenced by buttons, where each macro key defines the reference used by a button and its value defines an array of objects with each object representing the equivalent of a button press.

+### Views
+The following represent pre-defined client views.
+Note that all views can be customized by altering, tab and button definitions in the cncModelData.js file.

+    Job
+    The job view represents the main operational screen and provides all functionality needed to prep the machine to run GCODE files.

+    Move
+    The Move tab provides functions for jogging the machine position and setting origin values for defining the work coordinate system.

+    Spindle
+    The Sprindle tab provides moter control operations, mainly for test purposes.

+    CMD
+    The CMD tag, or command tab, allows keyboard style entry of any GCODE commands including sending them to the machine.
+This includes a command history that can be recalled to repeat commands without retyping.

+    Settings
+    The Settings tab includes machine settings less frequently adjusted.

+    "undefined"
+    The undefined or blank tab allows for user custimized functions.

+#### Status Pane
+The status or state pane sits at the bottom of all views.
+This provides basic command and machine state info, including (top to bottom, left to right):

+  - **M:** Machine x,y,z coordinates
+  - **W:** Working x,y,z coordinates
+  - [MSG] responses
+  - **WS:** Websocket connection status
+  - **S:** Machine x,y,z coordinates
+  - Latest reported machine State
+  - **J:** Current jogging step distance
+  - **F:** Current pindle feed rate
+  - **A:** Last alarm code
+  - **MX:** Motor run state (under manual control)
+  - **D:** Motor direction, CW or CCW
+  - **E:** Last error code

+#### File Pane
+The file pane overlay on the job tab shows file stat info on the current file, if any file is loaded, which includes:

+  - **pseudo** Pseudo path to current file
+  - **size/lines** number of bytes of the file and gcode lines
+  - **datetime** File last modified date time stamp

+### Actions
+The CNC controller has a number of "predefined" functions and capabilities.

+  - **Run CNC Jobs**

+    The primary function is the ability to process CNC files (i.e. a job) and send the gcode instructions to the CNC machine.
+It generates a log of each job, which can be reviewed to diagnose problems.

+  - **Manual CNC MAchine Operation**

+    The controller can send GRBL 1.1 commands necessary to manually position and operate the CNC to set workspace parameters such as a job origin.

+  - **Configure CNC MAchine**

+    The controller can send any GRBL 1.1 commands necessary to the CNC to config it's function and behavior.
+As part of this a report function queries machine  configuration has captures it to a report file where it can be copied to the clipboard

+## TBD

+  - Improve the remote file capability
+  - Provide the ability to save job files, logs, and reports.